mkcomer237/Neural_Network_From_Scratch/README.md

     clf.train(0.3, 500)

 This code will create a neural network object with 6 hidden layers in the first layer and 3 hidden layers in the second layer.
+To to test against the validation set call validation_accuracy method and feed in a validation X and Y dataset:

+    clf.validation_accuracy(X_v=X_v, y_v=y_v)

 See the notebook tests_and_examples.ipynb for an example workflow on the MNIST dataset.